bitcoin-core-review-club/website/hosting.md

   run additional meetings during the week to accommodate higher interest on more complex PRs.
 If you feel additional time is appropriate, don't hesitate to propose something!

+- It's fine to discuss a PR that you opened yourself.
+After all, you probably know more about it than anyone else!
+On the other hand, a host who is not the author may provide a good perspective.

+- Already-merged PRs are fair game.

+- The PR doesn't necessarily need to be to the Bitcoin Core repository.
+For example, bitcoin-inquisition, libsecp256k1, and repos for Bitcoin Core-adjacent things are certainly relevant.

 ## Before the Meeting